oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 ## 2.4 Quality of Service

 [mqtt-v3.1.1](#mqtt-v311) Section 4.3, _Quality of Service
-levels and protocol flows_defines three quality of service (QoS) levels:
+Levels and Protocol Flows_ defines three quality of service (QoS) levels:

 - **QoS 0: "At most once"**, where messages are delivered